TobiasPSP/PsOcr/README.md

 Only one assembly can be loaded in a classic way using `Add-Type`.

-A whole bunch of other types loads when the type definition contains more information than just the type name.
+A whole bunch of other types is loaded by reading the type, and in the type declaration submitting additional information.
+This may look weird as the result is discarded.
+The purpose is to make *PowerShell* load the required types into memory.

 Yet other types can only be loaded indirectly, i.e. by calling properties like *AvailableRecognizerLanguages*  which in turn loads the types of the returned objects.
+Again the result is discarded, and the call was just used to provoke loading of types into memory.

 ### Implementing Await()